moonrepo/setup-rust/README.md

     crate, a checkout will be performed on-demand.
   - The `/registry` directory is _cleaned_ before saving the cache.
 This includes removing `src`, `.cache`, and any other unnecessary files.
-- `/target/debug`
+- `/target`
-  - Only the `debug` profile is cached, as this profile is typically used for formatting, linting, and testing.
+  - Only the `/debug` profile is cached, as this profile is typically used for formatting, linting, and testing.
-  - The `/examples` and `/incremental` directories are not cached as they are not necessary for CI.
+  - The `/examples` and `/incremental` sub-directories are not cached as they are not necessary for CI.
   - All dep-info (`*.d`) files are removed, as they're meant for build systems and signaling re-executions.

-The following sources are hashed for the generated cache key: `$GITHUB_JOB`, `Cargo.lock`, Rust version, Rust commit hash, and OS.
+> The following sources are hashed for the generated cache key: `$GITHUB_JOB`, `Cargo.lock`, Rust
+> version, Rust commit hash, and OS.

 ## Compared to